 IB assessment is built on robust and reliable principles that enable us to offer fair, transparent methods for evaluating students’ academic performance.
 Today IB assessment is widely recognized for its ambitious standards of academic integrity.

-Our academic integrity policies outline the duties and responsibilities of different stakeholders across the IB community to ensure robust and reliable assessment.
+Our academic integrity policies (PDF) outline the duties and responsibilities of different stakeholders across the IB community to ensure robust and reliable assessment.